wiverson/maven-jpackage-template/README.md

     - Could be a left-over MAVEN_OPTS setting when you switched from Java 15 to Java 16/17
     - If you are still on Java 15, you may not have [MAVEN_OPTS set correctly](https://github.com/wiverson/maven-jpackage-template/issues/2).
+- Getting errors about not being able to find JavaFX classes in your IDE?
+Make sure your IDE is pointing to the right JDK.
+For example, macOS IntelliJ -> select File, Project Structure and make sure you have Liberica with JavaFX selected.

 If you need consulting support, feel free to reach out at [ChangeNode.com](https://changenode.com/).
 I've helped several companies with Swing and JavaFX clean up/modernize their old apps to include updated look & feels, add macOS